-3. Quote C: In a highly concentrated solution of chloride ions, a well-defined complex of stoichiometry 1:2 is formed.
-On the following qualitative axis (with pCl increasing from left to right), place in each domain the silver-containing species that is predominant (or exists, for solids). pCl values at frontiers are not expected.
+3. Quote C: In a highly concentrated solution of chloride ions Cl-, a well-defined complex of stoichiometry 1:2 is formed.
+On the (qualitative) axis below in the box (with pCl increasing from left to right), insert into each domain (indicted by in the diagram) the formula of the respective silver-containing species that is predominant (or exists, for solids). pCl values at the boundaries are not expected.